spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 <br />

-8. When the installer prompts you, select the following to configure the MAAS server:
+8. When the installer prompts you, select the appropriate option for each of the following items to define which machines should be selected on the MAAS server for deployment as a PCG:

     - Availability Zone
     - Domain
     - Resource Pool
     - One node (no HA) or three nodes (HA)

+9. Ensure that the MAAS server has one or more machines in the Ready state for the chosen Availability Zone and Resource Pool combination.

 When you have entered all the configuration values, the installer saves the gateway configuration file to disk and prints its location before proceeding with the installation.
 For example:

-``/opt/install-user-defined-MaaS-Gateway_Name-20210805155034/pcg.yaml``
+``/tmp/install-user-defined-MaaS-Gateway_Name-20210805155034/pcg.yaml``

 <br />